paulvha/ESP32/softserial/README.md

-Based on the softserial from https://github.com/jdollar/espsoftwareserial Which in turn is based on the SoftSerial from the ESP8266 and Arduino
+Based on the softserial from https://github.com/jdollar/espsoftwareserial, which in turn is based on the SoftSerial from the ESP8266 and Arduino

 The softserial from Jdollar could not be compile.
 Once that fixed it hang and paniced constant and was working very instable on Sparkfun ESP32 Thing.
 Unfortunately one can not provide issues on the github and the code is now 2 years old.

-A number of changes have been applied to make it work.
+A number of changes have been applied to make it work:

 . only enableRX after the speed is set to prevent "hang"